Homesteading Family Logo

 In addition to plastic, glass, and stainless steel containers, there are other options available for long-term water storage.
 These include ceramic containers, BPA-free water barrels, and collapsible water bags.
 Consider the specific needs of your storage situation and choose the container that best fits your requirements.

 Remember, regardless of the container you choose, it is important to properly clean and sanitize it before storing water.
-Follow the manufacturer’s instructions or use a diluted bleach solution to disinfect the container and ensure the stored water remains safe for consumption.
+Follow the manufacturer’s instructions or use a diluted household bleach solution to disinfect the container and ensure the stored water remains safe for consumption.

 Disinfection Methods and Considerations for Long-Term Water Storage